JBNU-MACS/JBNU-MACS.github.io/content/ko/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
+          - Professor
+      sort_by: Params.last_name
+      sort_ascending: true
+    design:
+      show_interests: true
+      show_role: true
+      show_social: true

+  - block: people
+    content:
+      title: Meet the Team
+      # Choose which groups/teams of users to display.
+      #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
+      user_groups:
           - Principal Investigators
           - Researchers
           - Grad Students